mmrmagno/valart/README.md

 - 🖌️ ASCII art drawing tool with adjustable grid size and drawing modes
 - 🖼️ Gallery of ASCII art
-- 📋 Copy and download for created art
+- 📋 Copy and download created art
 - 📤 Submission system for adding new art to the gallery

 ## 🛠️ Tech Stack